George Martinez (activist)

 George Martinez, (born March 11, 1974), also known as "George Rithm Martinez" and "Hon.
 George Martinez", is an American educator, community entrepreneur, and artist.
 He is a former adjunct professor of political science at Pace University and a cultural ambassador for the U.S. Department of State for the Western Hemisphere.
 He was elected in 2002 as the district leader in the 51st Assembly District in Sunset Park, Brooklyn and a former Assistant Director of Intergovernmental Affairs for the Office of the New York State Attorney General.
 He is the first hip-hop artist elected to political office in New York.

 Martinez is the founder and director of the nonprofit organization, The Global Block Foundation.
 He is the co-author and editor of The Organic Globalizer: Hip Hop, Political Development and Movement Culture.

+Since 2023 Martinez has represented East Anchorage on the Anchorage Assembly, where his work focuses on tax reform and neighbourhood revitalisation.

 Education

 George graduated from Brooklyn Technical High School in 1992.
 He is the first person in his immediate family to go to college receiving his A.A. in Liberal Arts from Borough of Manhattan Community in 1996 and his B.A. in Political Science (Magna Cum Laude) in 1998.
 He was the recipient of the competitive Robert L. Lindsay Memorial /MAGNET Doctoral Fellowship at the CUNY Graduate Center in the Political Science program.

 George began his teaching career as an adjunct lecturer at Hunter College of the City University of New York.

 George is a former adjunct professor of political science at Pace University in New York, where he taught American Politics and a self-developed course, "The Politics of Hip Hop".